RedisLabs/redisraft/docs/Using.md

 Read Consistency
 ----------------

-When discussing strongly-consistent systems, it's important clarify the read and write semantics.
+When discussing strongly-consistent systems, it's important to clarify the read and write semantics.

 Writes to RedisRaft are consistent because they are applied only after being replicated to a majority of nodes.